mark-watson/Java-AI-Book/manuscript/nlp.md

            new ArrayList<Hashtable<String, Float>>();
 ~~~~~~~~

-The XML data is read and these data structures are filled during static
-class load time so creating multiple instances of the class **AutoTagger** has no performance penalty in either memory use or processing time.
-Except for an empty default class constructor, there is only one public
-API for this class, the method **getTags**:
+The XML data is read and these data structures are filled during static class load time so creating multiple instances of the class **AutoTagger** has no performance penalty in memory use.
+Except for an empty default class constructor, there is only one public API for this class, the method **getTags**:

 {lang="java",linenos=off}
 ~~~~~~~~